 Sarah Jaffe Turnbull grew up in Vermont, where she practiced law for many years before moving to the East end of Long Island.
 Turnbull continued her involvement in community issues including education, housing and health, while raising a family.
 In 2002, she began to explore ceramics, beginning with functional ware and moving into sculptural work.

-Turnbull’s work has been shown in several regional galleries including Alex Ferrone Gallery, Cutchogue, NY, 4 Main Street, Southampton, NY, Southampton Cultural Center Juried shows, Ashawagh Hall Invitationals, Amagansett, NY, Kathryn Markel Gallery, Bridgehampton, NY, Lear Gallery, Sag Harbor, NY, Celadon Gallery, Watermill, NY, and the South Street Gallery, Greenport, NY.
+Turnbull’s work has been shown in several regional galleries including Alex Ferrone Gallery, Cutchogue, NY; 4 Main Street, Southampton, NY; Southampton Cultural Center, Southampton, NY; Folioeast, East Hampton; Kathryn Markel Gallery, Bridgehampton, NY, Lear Gallery, Sag Harbor, NY; Celadon Gallery, Watermill, NY; and the South Street Gallery, Greenport, NY.
 She has also exhibited in two Long Island Biennials at the Heckscher Art Museum in Huntington, NY.